Network Component

 "-----END CERTIFICATE-----\n";

 Verifying the e-mail server is required by default to increase e-mail security.
-If you do not want to verify the server, you can disable server verification by defining the SMTPS_SERVER_VERIFY_NONE in your project (Options for Component Class Network - SMTP_Client - C/C++ Preprocessor Symbols - Define).
+If you do not want to verify the server, you can disable server verification by defining the SMTPS_SERVER_VERIFY_NONE in your project (C/C++ define).